senli1073/senli1073.github.io/README.md

 (3) Edit the title, copyright information and other text of the website in `contents/config.yml`

-(4) Replace background images and photos with new ones for your web pages in `static/assets/img`
+(4) Replace background image and photo with new ones for your web pages in `static/assets/img`

 (5) Push it:
 ```